 - Ready to learn more?
 Call our Admissions Department at 718-505-4188 to get your enrollment process started!

-- The nearest community college to Plaza College is Vaughn College of Aeronautics and Technology (1.4 miles away).
+- The nearest community college to Plaza College is St Paul's School of Nursing-Queens (1.7 miles away).

 - College Location Mi.
 Students